 I have used various water testing kits over the years, Tetra and Hagan to name a couple.
 However, my favorite water tests are manufactured by a company called Aquarium Pharmaceuticals.
 I use their liquid water testing products such as the ammonia, nitrites, nitrate and pH tests.
 You can buy them individually or all of them together if you go for one of their master testing kits.
 The next best one in my opinion are manufactured by Tetra, although I have found these to be a little bit more expensive.

 As mentioned at the beginning of this page, you can always do a fishless cycle.
-A fishless cycle is exactly how it sounds.
-You cycle the tank without fish.
-What you do is use pure ammonia.
-This is often found in hardware stores.
-Having said that, it isn't always easy to come by so you may have to look around.
+A fishless cycle is exactly how it sounds, you cycle the tank without having to use fish.
 A fishless cycle is a lot easier and more convenient than cycling the tank with fish.
 For a start, you don't have to do any water changes and more importantly, there aren't any fish that are put at risk from high stress levels that would be caused by poor water conditions.
-For a more comprehensive look at a fishless cycle, visit this website